PAX Manual

 the PAGES argument of DOCUMENT).
 The function looks at the source

-location of the REFERENCE passed to it, and if the location is
+location of the object passed to it, and if the location is found,

-found, the path is made relative to the root directory of
+the path is made relative to the toplevel directory of the git

 GIT-VERSION is `"master"`, then the returned URI may look like this: